 - General Reinsurance in an antitrust litigation brought by EchoStar alleging improper denial of insurance coverage and improper refusal to issue new coverage.

 - Four senior executives of a leading Asian electronics company in a criminal price-fixing investigation brought by the Department of Justice's Antitrust Division, successfully negotiating immunity for the executives.

 - International Oil Trading Company ("IOTC") in a matter involving federal and state antitrust and RICO allegations brought by a disappointed bidder for a valuable Pentagon contract to supply fuel to United States troops in Iraq.
 Though the Pentagon determined that IOTC was the only qualified bidder, the plaintiff, a multi-national foreign corporation, avers that IOTC and its principals impaired its ability to qualify to compete for the Department of Defense contract by allegedly influencing foreign officials.

-- Washington Mutual Bank in defense of price-fixing and unfair business practices claims concerning credit card late and over limit fees.
+- Washington Mutual Bank ("WaMu") in defense of price-fixing and unfair business practices claims concerning credit card late and over limit fees.
 Kasowitz successfully obtained the dismissal of all claims against WaMu.

 - Mylan Pharmaceuticals, Inc. in litigation and settlement of antitrust claims relating to “authorized generics,” and alleged manipulation of the Hatch-Waxman process.

 - Executives of Toshiba Corporation in defense of price-fixing investigations by the Department of Justice.